 4.2.
-PWG Working Material Drafts
+PWG Working Drafts

-The internal working documents of a PWG working group are PWG Working Material Drafts.
-Working Material Drafts are point-in-time snapshots of of PWG-standards track documents which may become PWG Proposed Standards.
+The internal working documents of a PWG working group are PWG Working Drafts.
+Working Drafts are point-in-time snapshots of PWG standards track documents.
 They have no official status and may be updated to reflect group consensus at any point in time.
-Since a working material draft represents current thought on a standard, itworking drafts does not require any Formal Approval.
-It is strongly recommended that no item be opened for discussion on the agenda of a PWG meeting without first having been documented in a draft which has been made available for review at least one week prior to the meeting where the draft is to be discussed.
+Since a working draft represents current thought on a standard, working drafts do not require any Formal Approval.